Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Abstract

 \section{Abstract}

-The subject of the present paper is a detailed theoretical investigation of the energy spectrum and bandgaps, as well as collective properties and linear response, in $d$-wave altermagnets in the presence of an off-resonance optical dressing field.
+The subject of the present paper is a detailed theoretical investigation of the energy spectrum and bandgaps, as well as topological and collective properties and linear response, in $d$-wave altermagnets in the presence of an off-resonance optical dressing field.
 We consider the altermagnets with both $d_{x^2-y^2}$ and $d_{xy}$ pairing symmetries and focus on anisotropic dressing fields applied to an anisotropic and non-linear electron Hamiltonian.
-We have uncovered several crucial properties of the resulting electron-dressed state; specifically, we found that a finite bandgap is opened by linearly polarized irradiation, a phenomenon not observed in Dirac materials.
-A number of crucial properties of the electron dressed states in the presence of the linearly polarized light can be uncovered only in the second-order perturbation expansion, which is often omitted.
-We demonstrate that introducing an anisotropic driving field leads to several subtle yet important changes in the Edelstein susceptibilities of alternagents, enabling the fine-tuning of their spin polarizations.
-All these results must be in high demand due to the rapidly developing fields of spintronics and device physics.
+We have uncovered several crucial properties of the resulting electron-dressed states; specifically, we found that a finite bandgap is opened by linearly polarized irradiation, a phenomenon not observed in Dirac materials.
+Some of the crucial properties of the electron dressed states in the presence of the linearly polarized light can be uncovered only in the second-order perturbation expansion, which is often omitted.
+We found that introducing an anisotropic driving field leads to several subtle yet important changes in the Edelstein susceptibilities of altermagents, enabling the fine-tuning of their spin polarizations.
+We calculate the Berry curvature for various types of altermagnets and obtain closed-form analytical expressions for circularly polarized irradiation.
+We demonstrate that the optical driving field can generate finite Berry curvature in the absence of altermagnetic order.
+All these results are expected to become a crucial contribution to the rapidly developing fields of spintronics and device physics.